fibo/fibo.github.io/_posts/2014-06-09-my-putty-settings.md

 The fastest workaround is to flag *Use system colours*.

-You will joy a better color theme, for example the *eighties* theme from [base16-vim]( https://github.com/benjojo/base-16-putty).
+You will joy a better color theme, for example the *eighties* theme from [base16-putty]( https://github.com/benjojo/base-16-putty).

+If you are using [PuttyTray][3] it is possible to get get a transparent window by modyfing the *Window opacity (50-255)* value.

 ### Connection